CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b2-Python-Ex1.md

     >>>
     ```

-    You've successfully started the Python interpreter, which identifies itself as version 3.6.5.
-Type `quit()` and
+    You've successfully started the Python interpreter, which identifies itself as version 3.7.3.
+We'll look at
+    how to interact with the interpreter later in this lab.
+For now, type `quit()` and press the `Enter` or `Return`
-    press the `Enter`/`Return` key to exit out of the interpreter:
+    key to exit out of the interpreter:

     ```
     >>>quit()